Oscaaaaaar/next_timesheet/README.md

+# Next Timesheet

-Use the most powerful tool to manage your team's timesheet.
+## Use the most powerful tool to manage your team's timesheet.

 Try the app on Heroku [NextTimesheet](https://stella-timesheet.herokuapp.com/)

 ![This is an image](./timesheet.png)